BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: Experiments

 \subsection{CIFAR-10 Classification}

-We first empirically substantiate the superiority of \emph{BayesAdapter} on CIFAR-10 classification with wide-ResNet-28-10 architecture~\citep{zagoruyko2016wide}.
-We perform \emph{Bayesian fine-tuning} for 12 epochs with the weight decay coefficient $\lambda$ set as 2e-4 following common practice.
-Table~\ref{table:clf-cifar} outlines the comparison on prediction performance as well as the that on the quality of predictive uncertainty.
+We first conduct experiments on CIFAR-10 with wide-ResNet-28-10 architecture~\citep{zagoruyko2016wide}.
+We perform \emph{Bayesian fine-tuning} for 12 epochs with the weight decay coefficient $\lambda$ set as 2e-4.
+Table~\ref{table:clf-cifar} outlines the comparison on prediction performance.

-On one hand, \emph{BayesAdapter} notably outperforms \emph{MAP}, \emph{Laplace Approx.}, \emph{MC dropout}, and \emph{SWAG} in aspect of predictive performance, highlighting the practical value of our workflow.
-The accuracy upper bound is \emph{Deep Ensemble}, which trains 5 isolated \emph{MAP}s and assembles their predictions to explicitly investigate diverse function modes, but it is orders of magnitude more expensive than \emph{BayesAdapter}. \emph{VBNN} is clearly defeated by \emph{BayesAdapter}, confirming our claim that performing \emph{Bayesian fine-tuning} from the converged deterministic checkpoints is beneficial to explore more qualified posterior modes.
+It is worth noting that \emph{BayesAdapter} substantially outperforms \emph{MAP}, \emph{Laplace Approx.}, and \emph{MC Dropout} in aspect of predictive performance. \emph{BayesAdapter} also surpasses \emph{SWAG} due to that \emph{SWAG} does not directly benefit from high-performing pre-trained MAP models.
+The accuracy upper bound is \emph{Deep Ensemble}, which trains 5 isolated \emph{MAP}s and assembles their predictions to explicitly investigate diverse function modes, but it is much more expensive than \emph{BayesAdapter}. \emph{VBNN} is clearly defeated by \emph{BayesAdapter}, confirming our claim that performing \emph{Bayesian fine-tuning} from the converged deterministic checkpoints is beneficial to explore more qualified posteriors. \emph{BayesAdapter (PSE)} surpasses \emph{BayesAdapter (MFG)}, especially in the aspect of NLL.
+Unless specified otherwise, we refer to \emph{BayesAdapter (PSE)} as \emph{BayesAdapter} in the following.

-On the other hand, \emph{BayesAdapter w/ reg} significantly surpasses all other methods in aspect of the quality of uncertainty estimates, although the regularization $\mathcal{L}_{reg}$ slightly undermines the performance\footnote{We think this is reasonable since the uncertainty regularization enforces the model to trade partial capacity for the fidelity of uncertainty estimates.}.
-In particular, \emph{Deep Ensemble} also yields unreliable predictive uncertainty for the difficult OOD data.
-These results echo our concern on the reliability of existing BNNs' predictive uncertainty and prove the efficacy of the developed uncertainty regularization.

-In addition, we notice that the uncertainty estimates of \emph{BayesAdapter w/ reg (PSE)} for detecting OOD data are relatively less calibrated than \emph{BayesAdapter w/ reg (MFG)}.
-We deduce that this is because once \emph{MFG} approaches a flat high-quality posterior, \emph{MFG} can dedicate its variance parameters to accounting for the uncertainty regularization, while \emph{PSE} needs to find diverse posterior spikes to guarantee both data fittingness and calibrated uncertainty concurrently, which may be more demanding.

-\textbf{Speedup.} Based on our implementation, the stochastic variational inference with \emph{PSE} takes around $2$ minutes for one epoch on 8 RTX 2080-TIs.
-Thus, \emph{VBNN} trained from scratch consumes $400$ minutes for 200-epoch training, while \emph{BayesAdapter} needs only $24$ minutes for 12-epoch fine-tuning, saving $376$ minutes ($\bf 94\%$) training time than \emph{VBNN}.
+\textbf{Converged ELBO.} We compare the converged (training) ELBO of \emph{BayesAdapter} and \emph{VBNN}: the former gives $\mathcal{L}_{ell}=-0.019$ and $\mathcal{L}_c=-2806.8$ while the latter gives $\mathcal{L}_{ell}=-0.032$ and $\mathcal{L}_c=-2384.3$.
+This implies that \emph{Bayesian fine-tuning} makes the approximate posterior converge to somewhere with better data fitting than from-scratch VI.